jordijoangimenez/Getting-Started/pages/3gpp-ran-and-core-platforms/index.md

 ---
 layout: default
-title: 3GPP RAN and Core Platforms
+title: 3GPP RAN and Core
 parent: The Projects
 has_children: true
 nav_order: 1